Philipp von Mansfeld

 Philipp von Mansfeld (1589 - 8 April 1657), was Graf von (Count of) Mansfeld, Vorderort and Bornstedt who commanded troops during the Thirty Years' War.
 He first fought on the side of the Swedish Empire under his second cousin, was captured, changed allegiance and raised a navy for General Albrecht von Wallenstein.
-Later, he commanded troops as Feldmarschall of the Holy Roman Empire.
+Later, he commanded troops as Generalfeldmarschall of the Holy Roman Empire.

 Family

 Mansfeld was born in 1589, the son of Bruno, Count of Mansfeld-Vorderort and his wife, Christine of Barby and Mühlingen.

 In 1611 Mansfeld married Maria von Mansfeld-Hinterort and they had six children: